Special election set to fill city's 2nd ward

 “Nomination papers can be picked up at the Benton County Auditor’s office,” Cindy Michael, Vinton city clerk, said Friday.

-Only resident living in the ward are able to take out the nomination papers.
+Only residents living in the ward are able to take out the nomination papers.
 Also, she explained, that only residents living in the ward are eligible to sign those nomination papers.

 Nomination papers must be returned to the Auditor’s office by the end of day Friday, February 7.